bjaan/AMPi-Service/README.md

 * Mini size 250mm x 190mm x 80mm.
 Maxi sound
 * 2 channels x 100W (Stereo) Class D Audio Amplifier
 * Built-in internet audio streaming device with high-quality Digital-to-Analog Converter (DAC), e.g. FLAC 24-bits 192khz
+* Built-in pre-amplifier
-* Built-in pre-amplifier and audio transformers functioning as a ground loop isolator.
+* Input audio transformers functioning as a ground loop isolator.
 This allows for a full galvanic separation between external audio equipment and the DAC and AMPi
 * Computer-controlled interface that controls the screen, manages the power of and the services running on the built-in audio streaming device
 * 3 switchable external analog audio input channels using a relay array through a rotary switch
 * Audio level indicator